ITR Filing Deadline Missed?

 It is important to remember that after a taxpayer has paid their advance tax and if there are any tax dues that need to be paid after the end of the financial year, they have to be paid as self-assessment tax.

 A taxpayer, before filing his or her income tax return, is required to pay the self-assessment tax.
 In the case of salaried taxpayers, the fee is calculated and settled on the taxpayer’s behalf by the employer.
 If a taxpayer is liable to pay self-assessment tax, they will not be able to file their income tax returns unless they have paid the self-assessment tax.
 The self-assessment tax needs to be evaluated by the taxpayer on their terms, and then it has to be settled with the government.
 There are various ways a taxpayer can settle their self-assessment tax, which can be done both offline and online.
-Both the processes have to be carefully followed, as any discrepancy can lead to significant issues in the return form and processing of the return.
+Both processes have to be carefully followed, as any discrepancy can lead to significant issues in the return form and processing of the return.

-Computing Self-assessment tax
+Computing self-assessment tax

-Self-assessment tax is to be calculated by subtracting all available tax credits, that is advance tax, TDS, MAT/AMT, TCS, credit, and relief existing under section 87A/90/90A/91.
-The taxpayer is required to give self-assessment tax along with the interest and, penalty if any has been levied.
+Self-assessment tax is to be calculated by subtracting all available tax credits, that is, advance tax, TDS, MAT/AMT, TCS, credit, and relief existing under section 87A/90/90A/91.
+The taxpayer is required to give self-assessment tax along with the interest and penalty any it has been levied.
 There is an additional fee owed from the Assessment Year 2018-19 for the delay in filing the ITR.
 A late filing payment of Rs 5,000 shall be imposed if the return is filed between August 1, 2018, and December 31, 2018.
 The fees will be Rs 10,000 if the tax return is filed between January 1, 2019, and March 31, 2019.
-The late filing fees will be Rs 1,000 for taxpayers whose taxable revenue is up to Rs 5 lakh and for taxable income exceeding 5 lakhs penalty is levied for amount of Rs.
+The late filing fees will be Rs 1,000 for taxpayers whose taxable revenue is up to Rs 5 lakh, and for taxable income exceeding 5 lakhs penalty is levied for the amount of Rs.
 5000.
 The tax, along with interest and Penalty, needs to be paid before submitting the return, and the particulars of the tax payment are mandatory to be shown in the income tax return form.

 For computing the self-assessment tax, a taxpayer needs to follow the steps as listed below closely